-Velvety tree ants occur in large colonies with a single queen.
-Colony nests can be found in trees, stumps, underneath stones and along streams; in some areas of Mexico, velvety tree ant larvae – collected from the agave (tequila) or maguey (mescal) plants – are mixed with guacamole and prized as a delicacy.
+Velvety tree ants live in large colonies with a single queen.
+Colony nests can be found in trees, stumps, underneath stones, and along streams; in some areas of Mexico, velvety tree ant larvae – collected from the agave (tequila) or maguey (mescal) plants – are mixed with guacamole and prized as a delicacy.
 Indoors, the velvety tree ant enters in columns searching for sweets.
 This ant will travel up to 200 feet from its nest, which can be troublesome for picnickers.
-Velvety tree ants are known for the stinky odor that is omitted when they are crushed; the smell is similar to a rotting coconut.
+Velvety tree ants are known for the smelly odor that occurs when they are crushed; the smell is similar to a rotting coconut.

 Latin name: Liometopum occidentale